Kalyanesree/implementation-of-combinational-logic/README.md

 Software – Quartus prime

 Theory
-    Logic gates aare electronic circuits which perform logical functions on one or more inputs to produce one output.
+    Logic gates are electronic circuits which perform logical functions on one or more inputs to produce one output.

 **Procedure**